ArvindParekh/Audio-Editing-Software/README.md

 Achieving synchronized playback with rearranged audio tracks presented a significant challenge.
 Handling the event fired after drag-and-drop ends was crucial for updating the array of audio files and maintaining synchronized playback.

+## Project Structure

+- `src/App.jsx`: The main component that renders the entire application.
+Manages the state, file uploads, and the drag-and-drop functionality.

+- `src/components/AudioPlayer.jsx`: A component responsible for rendering the audio player, controlling playback, and handling play/pause functionality.

+- `src/components/Track.jsx`: A component representing an individual audio track on the timeline.
+It utilizes the wavesurfer.js library for audio visualization and playback.
 ## 🌐 Website Link

 [Audio-Pill-Player](https://audio-pill-player.netlify.app)
 [Loom Video](#)